robak86/hardwired/README.md

 ### Creating Child Scopes from the Definitions

 The `use` argument passed to the factory function `fn(use => ...)` is actually an instance of a container.
-This powerful feature allows the definitions to execute code in complete isolation, enabling the sharing of scoped definitions within the scope.
+This powerful feature allows the definitions to execute code in complete isolation while enabling the sharing of scoped definitions within the scope.

 ```typescript
 const db = fn.singleton(() => {